Dip-Ghosh/api-development-task/README.md

 ### Requirements
 - PHP >= 8.1
 - Laravel >= 9.14
-- SQLite database
+- MySQL database

  This challenge does not require any additional library.
 Do not modify the composer.json or composer.lock file as that may result in a test failure.
- The project already contain a sample SQLte database at /database/database.sqlite.
  Please don´t change the database structure by creating a seed or migration file because this may also result in a test failure.

 ### Installation